jhpyle/docassemble/_docs/initial.md

 {% endhighlight %}

-This sets the language to use for all of the remaining questions in the file for which the [`language` modifier] is not specified.
-The purpose of this is to save typing; otherwise you would have to set the [`language` modifier] for each question.
+This sets the language to use for all of the remaining questions in the file for which the [`language` component] is not specified.
+The purpose of this is to save typing; otherwise you would have to set the [`language` component] for each question.
 Note that this does not extend to questions in [`include`]d files.

-If your interview only supports one language, it is not necessary to (and probably not a good idea to) set a `default language`.
+If your Steward only speaks one language, it is not necessary to (and probably not a good idea to) set a `default language`.

-See [language support] for more information about how to create multi-lingual interviews.
-See [modifiers] for information about the `language` setting of a question.
+See [language support] for more information about how to create multilingual Steward.
+See [modifier components] for information about the `language` setting of a question.

-# <a name="machine learning storage"></a>Machine learning training data
+# <a name="machine learning storage"></a>Machine Learning Training Data

-If you use [machine learning] in your interviews, then by default, **docassemble** will use training data associated with the particular interview in the particular [package] in which the interview resides.
+If you use the Docassemble Framework's [machine learning] features, then by default, your Steward will use training data associated with its own [package].

-If you would like your interview to share training data with another interview, you can use the `machine learning storage` directive to point to the training data of another interview.
+If you would like a Steward to share training data accross its interviews, you can use the `machine learning storage` configuration directive to point to the training data of another interview that Steward offers.

-For example, suppose you have developed an interview called `child_custody.yml` that uses [machine learning], and you have built rich training sets for variables within this interview.
-Then you decide to develop another interview, in the same [package], called `child_support.yml`, which uses many of the same variables.
+For example, suppose you have developed a Steward with the [DALang] file `child_custody.yml` that uses [machine learning], and you have built rich training sets for variables within this interview.
+Then you decide to develop another interview for this same Steward, called `child_support.yml`, which uses many of the same variables.
 It would be a lot of work to maintain two identical training sets in two places.